Mehedi032003/Mehedi032003/README.md

 ## About Me

-Computer Science and Engineering student building a strong foundation in software engineering.
+Computer Science and Engineering Student building a strong foundation in software engineering.

 Currently focused on full-stack development, with a structured roadmap through the PERN stack, TypeScript, QA Automation, DevOps, and AI.
 This GitHub serves as a record of that journey every project, every experiment, and every lesson learned.